mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 #### Example 2:

 Input: n = 37
-Output: 1478
+<br/>Output: 1478
-Explanation: There are exactly 4 integers i in the range [1, 37] that satisfy the conditions in the statement:
+<br/>Explanation: There are exactly 4 integers i in the range [1, 37] that satisfy the conditions in the statement:
 - 1 since 1 * 1 = 1.
 - 9 since 9 * 9 = 81 and 81 can be partitioned into 8 + 1.
 - 10 since 10 * 10 = 100 and 100 can be partitioned into 10 + 0.